 Russell picked up the live ball, stepped on second for the force on Reggie, then threw it to Steve Garvey at first to double-up Piniella.
 The ball never arrived.

-Jackson, still the baseline, swung his right hip into the throw, deflecting it past Garvey and into foul territory.
+Jackson, still in the baseline, swung his right hip into the throw, deflecting it past Garvey and into foul territory.
 Munson rounded third and scored.

 |Russell's throw caroms off Jackson's hip|